DesiQuintans/coefixr/README.md

 confidence intervals of the interactions.
 For details of those adjustments, see the [Calculations section](#calculations).

-Here, I request non-exponentiated coefficients, a global Type-II p-value for each variable, and output formatted to two decimal places for all numbers.
-If I wanted unrounded numbers, I would set `digits.n` and `digits.p` to `Inf`.
+Here, I request non-exponentiated (i.e. log) coefficients, a global Type-II p-value for each variable, and output formatted to 2 decimal places for coefficients and 3 decimals places for p-values.

 ``` r
 adjust_interaction_model(